itsDigvijaysing/What-I-Learned/Salesforce/FSC/SF FSC Notes.md

 - Action Plans Templates: We can create Action Plan template using existing Template.
 We can make Different Versions of Actions plan Template.
 - Action Plan Template Packaging: We can deploy our template to different organization with ease.(Test in Sandbox then Deploy in Production Org (Use Case))
 - Action Plan Templates can now include document checklist items.
 An action plan template can have tasks, document checklist items or combination.
+- We can create action plans for tasks associated with Account, Campaign, Case, Contact, Contract, Lead, or Opportunity records .
+- We can also create Action Plans for tasks associated with custom objects with Activities enabled.
+- We have to assign the permission set licenses to the profiles of users that need access to Action Plans.
 - Intelligent Referrals: Intelligent need-based Referrals & scoring is referral management workflow that helps check & select referrals in business.
   - User create & automatically route referrals based on customners expressed Interest.
   - Dashboard & reports make it very easy to identify & Reward top referrers.